Skip to main content

 The Harvard Business Review points out that “if there is a single, consistent Achilles heel in organizational mentoring structures, it is marginal mentoring.”
 Marginal mentoring (or mediocre/ineffective mentoring) can actually be worse than not mentoring employees at all.

 The plague of poor mentoring can stem from many sources.
-One of the major culprits comes down to aptitude—do your people have the right power skills in order to be strong mentors?
+One of the major culprits comes down to aptitude—do your people have the right power skills to be strong mentors?

 Another common pitfall is simply time.
 If your mentors and mentees aren’t given sufficient time within their day-to-day bandwidth, they simply won't execute the expectations of your program.